 Originally an old-fashioned motte and bailey, the Castle of Diosgyor felt the full brunt of the Mongol Invasion and was destroyed soon after its completion.

 Luckily for us, the castle was rebuilt in its current Gothic style.
 At first a favorite royal residence, Diosgyor became a customary wedding gift for Hungary’s Queens.

-But with the coming Ottoman invasion, the castle fell into disuse and was considered more or less ruined by the 17th Century.
+But with the coming Ottoman invasion, the castle fell into disuse and was pretty much ruined by the 17th Century.
 Gradually absorbed by the city of Miskolc, Diosgyor was excavated in the Soviet period and finally restored in 2014.

-It is now open to visitors, housing a museum and festival and concerts throughout the year.
+It is now open to visitors, housing a museum and festivals and concerts throughout the year.

 Location: The old Diósgyőr section of Miskolc.